rustyb/ipi-new/_posts/education/2013-07-12-acreddited-courses.md

 ---
+published: true
 title: Accredited Courses
 layout: page
-main_nav: no
+main_nav: "no"
-permalink: education/accredited-course
+permalink: "education/accredited-course"
 group: education
 description: Find out how becoming an IPI member can improve your professional development.
 ---
-IPI ACCREDITED COURSES

 The IPI inspects and accredits on invitation a number of planning courses across the island of Ireland.
 A list of currently accredited courses is shown below.